VNG-Realisatie/ftv/content/docs/architecture/inventarisation/usecases.md

   - is also data protection
   - possibly requires anonymization/pseudonymization
   - only the permitted data related to the civilian who gave permission
-- conversion
+- conversions
   - convert date of birth into age
-- mapping
+- mappings
   - convert postcode into gemeente
   - convert gemeente into province
-- calculation
+- calculations
   - calculate time period between two events (in days/weeks/months)
   - calculate time period between an event and today (in days/weeks/months)
   - distance of address from a geographic point